 How To Prevent Epoxy Flooring From Peeling Or Delaminating

-One of the main benefits of epoxy flooring is that it requires minimal maintenance.
+One of the main benefits of commercial epoxy flooring is that it requires minimal maintenance.
 Of course, for the best results, epoxy flooring does require proper installation procedures.

 Common Epoxy Flooring Issues